Nefelie/gnc-autonomous-vessel/README.md

 # Guidance, Navigation and Control of an Autonomous Vessel
-This project focused on the development of an advanced navigation system for an uncrewed vehicle, integrating control algorithms, path planning techniques, and localization methods to ensure precise and autonomous operation.
+This project focused on the development of an advanced navigation system, integrating control algorithms, path planning techniques, and localisation methods to ensure autonomous operation.

 Key accomplishments include: